Skip to Content

 russia provodnitsa train

 A night away from the Baikal Lake is Ulan Ude, the capital of the Buryat Republic, and home to the largest Siberian ethnic group.
 It’s also the starting point of the Trans Mongolian Railway.
-The city is surrounded by deep steeps and remote landscapes that make this region look like one of the most isolated places on the planet.
+The city is surrounded by deep steep and remote landscapes that make this region look like one of the most isolated places on the planet.

 It was the next day when we reached the far east of Russia.
 It was incredible; we started off in Moscow, right next to Europe and we were only a couple of hundred miles away from Japan, and even closer to North Korea and China.
 I know it took a week but it felt like the journey lasted really short.
 Eventually, we reached Vladivostok, an elegant city that was forbidden fruit for tourists until 1990 and the fall of the Soviet Union.